-Bipolar disorder (manic depressive illness or manic depression)
+What is bipolar disorder (manic depressive illness or manic depression)?

 Bipolar disorder, which used to be called manic depressive illness or manic depression, is a mental disorder characterized by wide mood swings from high (manic) to low (depressed).

 The expert view of bipolar disorder will continue to evolve, but it is now commonly divided into two subtypes (bipolar I and bipolar II) based on the dividing line between mania and hypomania described above.Periods of high or irritable mood are called manic episodes.
 The person becomes very active, but in a scattered and unproductive way, sometimes with painful or embarrassing consequences.
 Examples are spending more money than is wise or getting involved in sexual adventures that are regretted later.
 A person in a manic state is full of energy or very irritable, may sleep far less than normal, and may dream up grand plans that could never be carried out.
 The person may develop thinking that is out of step with reality -- psychotic symptoms -- such as false beliefs (delusions) or false perceptions (hallucinations).
 During manic periods, a person may run into trouble with the law.
 If a person has milder symptoms of mania and does not have psychotic symptoms, it is called "hypomania" or a hypomanic episode.

 - Bipolar I disorder is the classic form where a person has had at least one manic episode.

 - In bipolar II disorder, the person has never had a manic episode, but has had at least one hypomanic episode and at least one period of significant depression.

 Most people who have manic episodes also experience periods of depression.
 In fact, there is some evidence that the depression phase is much more common than periods of mania in this illness.
 Bipolar depression can be much more distressing than mania and, because of the risk of suicide, is potentially more dangerous.